JBoss.orgCommunity Documentation

 a transaction and try to save the object to the database.
 If the operation was

-successfull we send a list of the terms (see terms_changed
+successfull we send a list of the terms (see terms_changed method)

-as array to the /topic/terms
+as array to the /topic/terms topic.

 The nice thing about transaction is that they're atomic.
 This means that if an error occurs in the transaction block, the transaction is rolled back and the state is restored.
 For example if an error occurs in our case during sending a message to the topic, the whole transaction is rolled back and the database state will be restored too!

-You can find another usage of transaction in the delete '/term:id'
+You can find another usage of transaction in the delete '/term:id' block.

 It'll make sure that we'll notify the terms queue only after successful removal of the term